Column: A feel-good start to a feel-good baseball season

 That means baseball more or less as usual, though it’s not time to discard that mask just yet.

-Wear one to go catch one of those 6-7 inning games that will be the norm this spring, assuming you can get a seat.
+Wear one to go catch one of those six- or seven-inning games that will be the norm this spring, assuming you can get a seat.
 With capacity limits in place, tickets are already at a premium and being resold at inflated prices for fans starved for real baseball.

 Wear one to get a glimpse of Pham on a San Diego team that is suddenly loaded with talent.
 Wear one to see Mancini play on a Baltimore team that will struggle to stay out of the American League East basement.

-The 25 percent capacity crowd on hand in Florida did just that Sunday and got more than just a ragged spring training opener.
-Mancini hadn’t played in the year since finding out he had Stage 3 colon cancer two weeks shy of his 28th birthday, and he got a standing ovation from both dugouts, as well as the crowd when he went up for his first at-bat.
+The 25% capacity crowd on hand in Florida did just that Sunday and got more than just a ragged spring training opener.
+Mancini hadn’t played in the year since finding out he had Stage 3 colon cancer two weeks shy of his 28th birthday, and he got a standing ovation from both dugouts, as well as the crowd, when he went up for his first at-bat.

 “It was amazing,” Mancini said.
 “I almost teared up a little bit, I’m not going to lie … it meant the world to me.
 It was a really, really cool moment and one of my favorite moments of my baseball career.”